MichalLytek/type-graphql/docs/getting-started.md

 ## Inputs and arguments

 Ok, but what are `NewRecipeInput` and `RecipesArgs`?
-There are of course classes:
+They are of course classes:
 ```ts
 @InputType()
 class NewRecipeDataInput {